kalininalab/LoReMINE/README.md

                         path to the output directory which will contain the clustering output --clustering_type CLUSTERING_TYPE
+                        tool to use for clustering BGCs into GCFs.
 Possible values are "bigslice", "bigscape" or "both" -t THREADS, --threads THREADS
                         number of threads to use, default = 1 --pfam_dir PFAM_DIR   Path to the directory where you have extracted the